Demodularization can help control technical debt

 Other posts in this thread

-Zero tolerance and work-to-rule create adversarial cultures
+Zero tolerance and work-to-rule deliveries create an adversarial culture

-Defining technical debt explicitly enough for project objectives is difficult.
-Confronted with this difficulty, some internal customers of technologists adopt a zero-tolerance approach to technical debt.
-But rarely do they define technical debt explicitly.
-Post-delivery, when customers discover technical debt, they hold technologists responsible.
-They do so even in cases when no one could have predicted that a specific artifact would eventually become technical debt.
-This establishes an adversarial culture in which technologists contend with their internal customers.
-To defend themselves, technologists sometimes adopt a work-to-rule approach to their work.
+Defining technical debt at the level of specificity needed for project objectives is difficult.
+Confronted with this difficulty, some internal customers of technologists adopt a zero-tolerance approach to technical debt, without specifically defining technical debt.
+Post-delivery — sometimes much, much, post — when technical debt is discovered or recognized, technologists are held responsible, even in cases when no one could have predicted that a specific artifact would eventually come to be regarded as technical debt.
+This sets up an adversarial dynamic between technologists and their internal customers.

 Trouble at the airport.
 When airline pilots engage in work-to-rule actions, the immediate result can be large numbers of delayed or cancelled flights.
 The longer-term result might be beneficial to pilots, the airline, and the public, but only if labor peace can be restored, and the damage to the flying public can be overcome.
 So it is with work-to-rule deliveries as a way of dealing with zero-tolerance technical debt policies.
 The organization must overcome the adversarial culture that results from indiscriminate attempts to control technical debt.
 Technologists do gain some measure of protection by working to rule, but the longer-term benefit of the organization’s learning to manage technical debt arrives only if the adversarial culture can be overcome.
 Image (cc) Hotelstvedi courtesy Wikimedia.